mbseid/success/README.md

 ### Database
 The database used for this project is PostgreSQL.
 PostgreSQL is a reliable and feature-rich open-source database management system.
 It offers advanced data management capabilities and ensures the security and integrity of your data.
 Success is a single tennant small data product.
 All types of data needs should eb handled by Postgres, ranging from Search, Cache and Data.

+## Backup and Restore
+### Backup

+### Restore
+To find the snapshots use the following command:
+`docker exec -it success-backup-1 restic snapshots`

+Pick the snapshot you would like to restore.
+Copy the ID.
+Use that ID in the following command to restore the backup from storage:

+`docker exec -it success-backup-1 restic restore <ID> --target /tmp/restic`

+The restored files are stored in the container in the target directory.
+You can run commands from there or copy them to the laptop to restore.
+`docker cp success-backup-1:/tmp/restic . `

 ## Support

 If you encounter any issues or have any questions about Success, submit a GitHub issue.